Why recovery will bring a new healthcare estate

 The retail and offices sectors represent a significant portion of how properties are used in towns and cities across the UK.
 Whereas, healthcare has a limited presence in town centres in many areas across the country.

-And, with large hospitals facing huge pressures as a result of COVID-19, now more than ever there’s a need to reframe healthcare infrastructure to allow people to access primary services close to home.
+And, with large hospitals facing huge pressures as a result of the backlog from Covid-19, now more than ever there’s a need to reframe healthcare infrastructure to allow people to access primary services close to home.

 This supports the wider government agenda of helping us all live long and healthy lives by reducing things like obesity rates.
 At the same time, returning to a community-focused healthcare infrastructure, could reduce pressure on acute care and encourage people to be more open and willing to visit clinics.